daniel-ilett/blog/_posts/2019-05-15-tut1-5-smo-retro.md

 CRT stands for "cathode ray tube"; a CRT TV operates by firing electrons into a phosphorescent screen to generate light and, by extension, images.
 There are three colours of phosphor used - red, green and blue - which is very convenient for us.
 Images are produced by scanning left-to-right, top-to-bottom, row-by-row, until all pixels have been displayed, then the process starts over again.
 The gaps between the phosphor zones and the action of the CRT scanning along rows means that visible scanlines appear horizontally on the screen.
 What we're going to do is split the screen into those phosphor zones with a dead zone where the scanlines would appear - in effect, the screen will be segmented into 3x3 sections, with three 1x2 vertical lines for each of red, green and blue, with a 3x1 black horizontal line below them.
 We'll multiply the source image by this 'grid' to obtain the final image.

-Take a look at the `Shaders/CRTScreen.shader` template file.
+Open the `Shaders/CRTScreen.shader` template file.
 This time, we're going to have to add something to the vertex shader - exciting, I know!
-We need to know the screen coordinates of each fragment later on, so we're going to calculate them in the vertex shader and then they'll be interpolated later on.
+We need to know the screen coordinates of each fragment later, so we're going to calculate them in the vertex shader and then they'll be interpolated later.
 We'll use `appdata_img` included in `UnityCG.cginc` to pass data into the vertex shader, but we can't use `v2f_img` or `vert_img` because we need to pass over the screen position.

 ~~~glsl
 struct v2f